 A copy of the notice of termination must be sent to the Housing Authority.
 If the tenant does not vacate within the time set forth in the termination notice, the eviction action which follows is just like any other eviction action.

 If the HCV tenant is evicted, the Housing Authority will pay through the end of the month in which the tenant was evicted.

 You may evict a HCV tenant in the same way you would evict a non-HCV tenant.
 The same laws apply.
 The PHA has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.

 We strongly recommend that you screen your prospective tenants carefully to ensure that your property investment has been placed in the possession of a tenant who will take proper care of your unit.

 We also request that you communicate to us when you have lease violation issues with a tenant and provide a copy of any lease violation notices to us that you give to your HCV tenants.
 By providing the Housing Authority with this information, action can be taken to terminate a program participant who repeatedly fails to follow the program rules.

 If there is an HQS violation, the Housing Authority is prohibited from executing a Housing Assistance Payments Contract until the required repair is completed and the unit has been re-inspected.
 No payment can be made for any days preceding the confirmation of repair completion.

-If you have other questions that were not answered, please review the FAQs asked by Participants, FAQs asked by Landlords, or call our office directly and ask our staff your unique question.
+If you have other questions that were not answered, please review the FAQs asked by Participants, FAQs asked by Applicants, or call our office directly and ask our staff your unique question.